-The statistics in Scotland as at 1 April 2021 are shown below.
+The statistics in Scotland as at 5 April 2021 are shown below.
+These are headline statistics only due to the Easter weekend.

-The First Minister confirmed on Tuesday that planned relaxations to Covid-19 restrictions will all go ahead from Friday 2 April 2021.
+The First Minister confirmed on Tuesday that planned relaxations to Covid-19 restrictions will all go ahead from today.
 Stay at home will be changed to Stay Local, so you must stay in the local authority area where you live, recognising that different rates of infection apply in different council areas.

-All other immediate changes from 5 April will apply - including these: more students can enter college and university campuses, non-contact sports for 12-17 year olds, retail click and collect services, car showrooms, and garden centres can all proceed.
-And yippee hairdressers can open on 5 April for appointments only.
+All other immediate changes from Monday now apply - including these: more students can enter college and university campuses, non-contact sports for 12-17 year olds, retail click and collect services, car showrooms, and garden centres can all proceed.
+And yippee hairdressers can open today for appointments only.